Crabzie/Exercism_Solutions/README.md

   - [ ] For Python track :
     - UNDER UPDATE AT THE MOMENT!

-- For any help requests, troubleshooting, update suggestions, exercises solution suggestions feel free to rise a descriptive issue.
+- For any help requests, troubleshooting, update suggestions, exercises solution suggestions feel free to rise a descriptive issue or use the discussions forum.